elfatah/todoapp/README.md

-Simple ToDo App using Android Architecture Component:
+Simple ToDo App using Android Architecture Component and Koin as Dependency Injection
   - Databinding
   - LiveData
   - Room